starkdg/starkdg.github.io/_posts/2020-06-30-redis-geohash-reventis.md

 [Reventis](https://github.com/starkdg/reventis) - a portmanteau of the
-words, Redis and Events - is a Redis Module that introduces a native data structure capable of indexing events, or point locations in time and space.
-Events can be inserted into the data structure by its geo-spatial coordinates along with beginning and end timestamps.
+words, Redis and Events - is a Redis Module that introduces a native data structure capable of indexing events or point locations in time and space.
+Events can be inserted into the data structure by its geo-spatial coordinates along with beginning and ending timestamps.
 Then all events within a given geographical area and timespan can be queried.
 The sequence mirrors the geohash commands.
 Here is an example: